martinberlin/eink-calendar/README.md

 ### Our approach to make an easy E-Ink calendar

 - A screenshot to BMP endpoint that prints a webpage with the contents you need displayed on Eink (This does for you CALE)
-- The Firmware driving the Eink display will wake up every morning or every 2 hours and read this screenshot.
-Then it will stay in deep sleep mode, consuming 1 miliamper from the battery, until it wakes up again and repeats the loop.
+- The Firmware driving the Eink display will wake up every morning or every 2 hours and reads this screenshot.
+Then it will stay in deep sleep mode, consuming less than 1 miliamper from the battery, until it wakes up again and repeats the loop.

 The goal is to build a dynamic calendar that is easy to install and has the lowest consumption as possible.
+We could reach a minimum consumption of 0.08 mA/hr using ESP32 [Tinypico](https://www.tinypico.com) please check the branch:
+**cale_tinypico**

+Where we implemented the TinyPICO helper library to shut down the DotStar Led and the data lines to reduce the consumption to the minimum.
+Currently this was the lowest consumption we could achieve with an ESP32.

 ### Simple configuration